 The evangelist's recitative simply informs us that His name, chosen by the angel, shall be Jesus.
 The third movement is also recitative, now for bass with a soprano chorale centrally inserted.
 Dürr (p 159) ventures the view that Bach may well have composed the chorale melody himself.
 In a sense it is imposed upon the bass recitative; he sings before, after and through it.
 Bach's practice in the second cycle of underpinning hymn tunes inserted within recitatives with a continuo line of enhanced activity is also clearly apparent here.

-The soprano aria is another paraphrase from C 213, retaining the 'echo' effect of the original but transposing it a third higher and replacing the darker oboe d'amore with an oboe proper.
+The soprano aria is another paraphrase from C 213, retaining the 'echo' effect of the original.
+It is transposed a third higher and the darker oboe d'amore is repleced with an oboe proper.
 In the secular text the soprano requests the echo (alto) to respond to the questions----should I be led astray by flattering words?----and ----should this warning make my way easier?
 In the oratorio they become----should Thy Name instil the slightest fear? [of death]----and----shall I rejoice in death?
 The alto echo responds 'no', and 'yes' respectively but Bach is not simply resorting to a cheap theatrical trick.
 He builds the very notion of the 'echoing' into the structure of the ritornello melody which is laden with opportunities for the softer repetition of phrases and motives.
 Furthermore, similar interplay exists throughout the movement between oboe and voice.